kwurst/CS-472/Syllabus.md

 * Robotics Technology in Everyday Life

 ## Tokens
-Each student will be credited with 2 tokens.
+Each student will be credited with 5 tokens.
 Each token can be used to:

-* replace a single missed class session
+* replace a single missed class session (up to a maximum of 2 missed class sessions)
 * turn in an assignment late by 24 hours
 * turn in a second *Vehicles* chapters 4-14 summary, notebook entry for weeks 9-14, or Robotics in Everyday Life analysis in an a single week
-* revise and resubmit an assignment that was judged "not acceptable".
+* revise and resubmit an assignment that was judged "not acceptable" (up to a maximum of 3).
 Any work to be revised and resubmitted must have been submitted by the original due date.

 ### Token Accounting
 * Unused tokens will be kept track of in the Blackboard *My Grades* area.